vparjunmohan/vparjunmohan/README.md

 📱 Hi there!
 I'm Arjun, an enthusiastic iOS developer with a passion for creating intuitive and high-performing applications.
 With a solid foundation in Swift and a keen eye for UI/UX design, I enjoy transforming innovative ideas into reality through mobile apps.

 ### :hammer_and_wrench: Tech stack:
-- :seedling: Programming Languages: Swift, Objective-C, Python
+- :seedling: Programming Languages: Swift, Objective-C
 - ⭐ Frameworks and Tools: SwiftUI, UIKit, CoreData, Combine, Alamofire
 - :zap: Development Tools: Xcode, Git, CocoaPods, Fastlane
 - :telescope: Design Tools: Figma